Notify me when is back in stock.

 N-key rollover

-To prevent incorrect key registration, the Shura keyboard features N-key rollover (also known as NKRO).
-This refers to the ability to detect and correctly register multiple key presses simultaneously.
-With NKRO, the keyboard can accurately register every key pressed, even if multiple keys are pressed at the same time.
-This is especially useful for gamers and fast typists, as it prevents key presses from being missed or incorrectly registered.
+To prevent incorrect key registration, the Shura keyboard has N-key rollover (also known as NKRO).
+This refers to the ability to detect and correctly display several keystrokes at the same time.
+With NKRO the keyboard can accurately register every key that is pressed, even when several keys are pressed at once.
+This is especially handy for gamers and people who type fast, because it prevents keystrokes from being missed or registered incorrectly.

 Sturdily built

-With dimensions of 31.3 x 13.5 x 3.3 cm and a corresponding weight of 1000 grams, it's fair to say it's a sturdy keyboard.
-The casing is made of ABS plastic (Acrylonitrile Butadiene Styrene).
-This is a commonly used plastic for keyboards due to its strong and durable properties.
+With dimensions of 31.3 x 13.5 x 3.3 cm and a corresponding weight of 1000 grams, you can safely say it is a sturdy keyboard.
+The housing is made of ABS plastic (Acrylonitrile Butadiene Styrene).
+This is a widely used plastic for keyboards because of its strong and durable properties.

-The keycaps are made of double shot PBT, which means that the symbols and characters are not printed on the keycap, but are moulded into the plastic.
-This ensures durable keys that retain clear symbols, even after prolonged use.
+The keycaps are made of double shot PBT, which means the symbols and characters are not printed onto the keycap but moulded into the plastic.
+This makes for durable keys that keep their clear symbols, even after prolonged use.

 Get the most out of your Shura mechanical keyboard